bullet-db/bullet-db.github.io/docs/pubsub/storm-drpc.md

     ```bash
       curl -s -X POST -d '{"id":"", "content":"{}"}' http://<DRPC_SERVER>:<DRPC_PORT>/drpc/<DRPC_FUNCTION_FROM_YOUR_BULLET_CONF>
     ```
-     to get a random record from your data instantly (if you left the Raw aggregation micro-batch size at the default of 1).
+     to get a random record (inside a JSON representation of a PubSubMessage) from your data instantly if you left the Raw aggregation micro-batch size at the default of 1.
 The ```content``` above in the JSON is the actual (empty) Bullet query.
 This is a quick way to check if your topology is up and running!

 ## Setup